 Alistair Gow

-Alistair Gow is a Scottish painter printmaker based in Glasgow.
-His limited edition etchings and monoprints – which are characterised by a painterly, luminescent quality - are rooted in observational drawing, and a passion for the process of printmaking.
+Alistair Gow is a Scottish printmaker based in Glasgow.
+His painterly limited edition etchings and monoprints - with their characteristically vibrant palette - are rooted in observational drawing, and a passion for the process of printmaking.